Juel07/analog-clock/README.md

 ### General info

-A simple circular clock that tells you the current time
+An analog clock and a digital clock showing you the current time.

 ### To view